 Note: The content on this page pertains to Managed Game Server Hosting (Clanforge).
 If you’re using Game Server Hosting (Multiplay), see the Game Server Hosting (Multiplay) documentation.

-The integration process is the procedure through which you integrate your game server executable with Multiplay’s services.
-During the integration process, the Multiplay team discusses the integration requirements with you, tests your game server binary against the requirements, and creates a proof-of-concept fleet for your game.
-You must supply Multiplay with your game server binary and (optionally) your game client binary.
-Multiplay might ask you to make adjustments to your game binaries based on the evaluation report results.
+The integration process is the procedure through which you integrate your game server executable with Game Server Hosting’s services.
+During the integration process, the Game Server Hosting team discusses the integration requirements with you, tests your game server binary against the requirements, and creates a proof-of-concept fleet for your game.
+You must supply Game Server Hosting with your game server binary and (optionally) your game client binary.
+Game Server Hosting might request that you to make changes to your game binaries based on the evaluation report results.

 How to get help